(CNN)What happened on cruise ships used to stay on cruise ships -- at least until the boat reached the next port.

 "Xcelerate is going to give our digitally connected guests a new opportunity to share their amazing travel experiences in real time anywhere in the world," says Lisa Lutoff-Perlo, Celebrity Cruises CEO and president.

 For a 10-day or longer cruise the price for unlimited access is $199.
+Worth it?

 Project manager Tom Freed, 64, tried it out on a 14-night cruise with his wife on Celebrity's Infinity, sailing from San Diego to Miami through the Panama Canal.